 This degree can be completed through a mix of face-to-face, hybrid, and online classes.
 Several of the courses are offered in an 8-week term, rather than a 16-week term.
-The program is designed to take two years to complete and is comprised of the following suggested pathway or course of study
+The program is designed to take two years to complete and consists of the following suggested pathway or course of study.

 RUBRIC NUMBER COURSE TITLE SEMESTER CREDIT HOURS

-ITSC 1316 LINUX INSTALLATION 3
+ITSC 1316 LINUX INSTALLATION AND CONFIGURATION 3

-AND CONFIGURATION

 IMED 1316 WEB PAGE DESIGN I 3

 ITNW 1358 NETWORK+ 3

-ITSE 2321 OBJECT-ORIENTED 3
+ITSE 2321 OBJECT-ORIENTED PROGRAMMING 3

-PROGRAMMING

-ITSC 1325 PERSONAL COMPUTER 3
+ITSC 1325 PERSONAL COMPUTER HARDWARE 3

-HARDWARE

-TOTAL HOUF RS 15

 RUBRIC NUMBER COURSE TITLE SEMESTER CREDIT HOURS

 ARTC 1325 INTRODUCTION TO COMPUTER GRAPHICS 3

 EECT 1300 TECHNICAL CUSTOMER SERVICE 3

 ITSE 2302 INTERMEDIATE WEB PROGRAMMING 3

 ITSW 1307 INTRODUCTION TO DATABASE 3

+ITSE 1302 COMPUTER PROGRAMMING 3